 Look to the HVAC experts at Apollo to ensure you enjoy 100-percent whole home comfort with our best-in-market A/C systems.
 We understand that when you need to cool your house during the hot and dry summer months, you want an A/C unit that is reliable, intuitive, and long-lasting!

 At Apollo, we offer exceptional air-conditioning units that keep you comfortable while keeping your energy costs down.
-If fact, our experienced team of highly trained technicians will work with you and exceed your expectations during HVAC installs and repairs.
+If fact, our experienced team of highly trained technicians will work with you and exceed your expectations during HVAC installs and repairs to help you avoid these common air conditioning problems down the road.

 We are committed to delivering premium quality HVAC service, maintenance, products, and documentation in Kennewick, Pasco, Richland, and beyond!